intel/FdtBusPkg/Docs/DeviceDrivers.md

 > If allocating resources in a library, don't forget to clean these
 > up in a destructor function.
 Failure to close events in a library
 > will cause crashes when a callback is invoked in an unloaded driver!

+Yes, legacy drivers are awkward and messy.
+This is why the UEFI Driver Model exists!